 Hotel Modern & Arthur Sauer turn their gaze to the rise and fall of ‘our’ East Indies.
-Filling the stage is a gigantic scale model of the Indonesian archipelago, where Hotel Modern attempt to comprehend its colonial history.
-Roaming the island realm with their miniature cameras, they pass through tropical rainforests and rice paddies, and […]
+Filling the stage is a gigantic scale model of the Indonesian archipelago, where thousands of 3-inch tall handmade puppets represent the inhabitants of the islands.
+Roaming the island realm with their miniature cameras, the Hotel Modern-actors pass through […]

 Quietly, in the hustle and bustle of a town, a woman lives in a shop window.
 She reads, makes soup, combs her hair.
 But between the pages of her book she finds ominous notes.
 The broth swarms with shrimp.
 Or does it?
 How fascinating, the hair growing out of her nose.
 Her socks are filled […]

 An enormous scale model based on Auschwitz-Birkenau fills the stage.
 Overcrowded barracks, a railway track, a gateway with the words “Arbeit Macht Frei”.
 Thousands of 3-inch tall handmade puppets represent the prisoners and their executioners.
 Three actors bring the camp to life, using miniature cameras to film the events.
 The audience becomes witness to a […]